 English: What do you think?

-The question word for 'who' in Japanese is dare (誰).
-It always stays the same, no matter how many people you’re talking about, the level of formality.
+In Japanese, the question word for ‘who’ is dare (だれ).
+The level of formality always stays the same, no matter how many people you’re talking about.
 You can say dare in any situation.

 Example: だれですか？ (Dare desu ka?)